 Rob Harper gazed out at Star City.
 It was nice to be back there, even if only temporarily, for a visit with his brother.
 Roy Harper enjoyed the feeling, too.
 He was not quite settled out west, even after a while with Infinity Inc. Home would always be Star City or Lost Mesa.

-“You know, for a couple of guys raised on Lost Mesa, we Harper brothers sure live like a pair of sissies!” joked Rob as he passed his sibling a muffin.
+“You know, for a couple of guys raised by Indians, we Harper brothers sure live like a pair of sissies!” joked Rob as he passed his sibling a muffin.

 Roy grinned at the older-looking man and said, “Yes, little brother, that’s true, but you forget we each had blue-blooded mentors who exposed us to the finer, more gentile things of life!”

 Though younger in appearance due to the vagaries of time-displacement, Roy was actually the older sibling.
 His fifty-something brother Rob had aged greater, since his life had not been disrupted by time-displacement.
 Each of the siblings had worn the costume of Speedy and had bravely fought crime beside two different men called Green Arrow.
 They had much in common beyond mere blood connections.